8th and 9th of July, 2025

 The following are invited and contributing speakers for the workshop.

-In this talk, I will discuss the relevance of understanding high-order interactions in clinical applications using fMRI data, highlighting their significance in healthy aging in humans and their potential in therapeutic applications, such as transcranial ultrasound stimulation, in both human and macaque brains.
+In this talk, I will discuss the relevance of understanding high-order interactions in computational neuroscience using fMRI human data, highlighting their significance in resting-state and task conditions, as well as their potential therapeutic applications, such as transcranial ultrasound stimulation.

 Information Decomposition tools are emerging as principled and flexible frameworks to unveil complex high-order interactions in a wide range of network systems in computational neuroscience and physiology.
 Two of the most popular tools in this context are the O-information (OI), an undirected metric quantifying the balance between redundant and synergistic high-order interactions among three or more random variables, and the partial information decomposition (PID), a directed approach capable of dissecting the information shared between an assigned target variable and two or more sources into separate redundant and synergistic contributions.
 In spite of being defined specifically for random variables, these tools are ubiquitously applied to multivariate neurophysiological time series interpreted as realizations of random processes with temporal statistical structure.
 In this work, to overcome the incorrect depiction of high-order effects by OI and PID when applied to dynamic networks, we introduce the frameworks of O-information rate (OIR) and partial information rate decomposition (PIRD).
 By leveraging mutual information rate (MIR) instead of mutual information (MI), our approach decomposes the dynamic information shared by multivariate random processes into unique, redundant, and synergistic contributions obtained aggregating information rate atoms in a principled manner.
 To solve PIRD, we define a pointwise redundancy rate function based on the minimum MI principle applied locally in the frequency-domain representation of the processes.
 The framework is validated in benchmark simulations of dynamic Gaussian systems, demonstrating its advantages over traditional OI and PID schemes and showing how the spectral representation may reveal scale-specific higher-order interactions that are obscured in the time domain.
 OIR and PIRD are then applied to exemplary physiological network systems with dynamic behavior probed measuring multivariate neurophysiological time series.